 Oils tested for certification by the NMMA must pass a series of grueling tests to receive the TC-W3 certification.
 The NMMA testing procedures are done using four engines: a 40-hp and a 70-hp Evinrude, a 15-hp Mercury and a 50-hp Yamaha.
 The oils are put through specific tests in each engine.
 For example, the 40-hp outboard is used to test ring stickage, while the 70-hp outboard is used to test for piston deposits.
 Each engine is examined for a different aspect of the oil’s performance.

-If an oil meets or exceeds a certain set of criteria in each of the tests, it gets a TC-W3 rating, and the containers in which the oil is subsequently sold can carry a TC-W3 emblem signifying that the oil passed the tests.
+If a 2 stroke marine oil meets or exceeds a certain set of criteria in each of the tests, it gets a TC-W3 rating, and the containers in which the oil is subsequently sold can carry a TC-W3 emblem signifying that the marine oil passed the tests.
 So is that all you need to know?
 Is simply buying a TC-W3 oil enough?
 It depends on who you ask.

 Why They’re Different